According to a recent survey, more than 30% of Americans actively try to avoid eating gluten.

 You should also eat mainly whole, healthy foods, as most whole foods are naturally gluten-free.
 Avoid processed food, cereals and grains that contain gluten.

-There are a few grains and seeds that are naturally gluten-free.
+There are a few grains and seeds that are naturally gluten-free, and available to purchase online.
 These include:

 There are plenty of healthy whole foods that are naturally gluten-free, including: